hashicorp/vault/internalshared/README.md

 HashiCorp-internal libs
 =================

 Do not use these unless you know what you're doing.
+Speak to Jeff Mitchell if you're on the Vault team and think you need to make changes to this code.

 These libraries are used by other HashiCorp software to reduce code duplication and increase consistency.
 They are not libraries needed by Vault plugins --